Computing

 Intent

-At Earlham, children have the right to a high-quality computing education which equips them to use computational thinking and creativity to understand and change the world as We want our pupils to be digitally literate at a level suitable for the future workplace as we believe that computing is increasingly a key skill for future employability.
+At Earlham, children have the right to a high-quality computing education which equips them to use computational thinking and creativity to understand and change the world.

-Our computing curriculum is cross-curricular and is designed to give children opportunities to use a variety of tools in ways that support their thematic learning in other subjects e.g. Year 3 learn about databases using a database of Roman emperors, which links to their history unit about the Romans.
-Learning is also sequenced to ensure that children build on their previous knowledge in each of these four areas.
+Our computing curriculum links with cross-curricular themes and is designed to give children opportunities to use a variety of tools in ways that support their thematic learning in other subjects.

 Implementation

-Progression of knowledge and skills has been carefully mapped across the curriculum.
 Earlham believes the safety of our children is dependent on what they see and do online.
-With devices being more common than before, children are experiencing online dangers that they need to be equipped to tackle independently if necessary through the use of critical thinking.
 Online Safety lessons are delivered from EYFS through to Year 6 covering various aspects of Online Safety from keeping our personal information safe to cyberbullying.
-Our pupils are also given the information on how to stay safe and tackle any issues that may arise in the future.

 In the wider school, parents are invited to various sessions that are set up to support them at home with their child.
 Whether it is to further aid in programming or keeping their child safe online, parents are equipped with the knowledge to continue the child’s learning of computing from school.